 16.20 Break

-16.30 Practical Ideas and Strategies to Support Speaking Skills - Charlotte Murphy
+16.30 Practical Ideas and Strategies to Support Speaking Skills - Marcus Mattia

 Neil has been involved in ELT for over 20 years working as a teacher, teacher trainer, and director of studies in Australia, Ireland and Spain.
 He now works in the Educational Solutions team at OUP as a Professional Development consultant He is...